Ficool

 "A junior clan member who got lucky?"

-"No." Wang Tiexin's ancient eyes held something that might have been amusement.
+"No." Wang Tiexin's ancient eyes held a glint that might have been amusement.
 "I see my grandson."

 The statement caught Wang Ben off guard.
 He'd known, intellectually, that the Patriarch was his grandfather, Wang Tian's father.
 But the old man had always been a distant figure, a presence felt more than seen, occupied with clan matters far above the concerns of a single struggling family.